psahni/foodie/README.md

 # Foodie

-TODO: Write a gem description
+This is a test gem

 ## Installation